-Lion's top management has been carrying out environmental audits of domestic Group production sites since 1999.
+Lion's top management has been carrying out environmental audits of Lion and domestic Group production sites since 1999.
 Since 2009, we have formulated audit plans based on the characteristics of each plant and carried out regular audits every three years.
-Top environmental audits scheduled for 2020 were postponed to the second half of 2021 due to the COVID-19 pandemic.
-In 2021, we carried out top environmental audits of the Lion Specialty Chemicals Co., Ltd. Ono Production Site and the Lion Chemical Co., Ltd. Fine Chemical Production Site in a hybrid format combining in-person and online auditing.
-Lion Chemical Co., Ltd.'s Oleochemical Division, Lion Specialty Chemicals Co., Ltd.'s plant in Yokkaichi and the Odawara Plant underwent environmental audits in 2022 as the Company returned to its standard format of auditing under Director Kobayashi, the director in charge of the Sustainability Promotion Department.
+In 2023, the Akashi Plant, Osaka Plant and Chiba Plant underwent environmental audits under Director Kobayashi, the director in charge of the Sustainability Promotion Department.

-Top environmental audits (2022) Left: Lion Chemical Co., Ltd.'s Oleochemical Division .
-Right: Odawara Plant
+Top environmental audits (2023) Left: Osaka Plant.
+Right: Chiba Plant